plotly/plotly.github.io/_posts/excel/Maps/2015-11-06-scatter-plot-on-maps-with-excel.md

 ---
 layout: excel-tutorial-single_layout
-title: Make a Scatter Plot on a Map with Plotly and Excel
+title: Make a Scatter Plot on a Map with Chart Studio and Excel
-subtitle: Scatter Plots on Maps with Plotly
+subtitle: Scatter Plots on Maps with Chart Studio
 permalink: /excel/scatter-plots-on-maps/
 imageurl: https://images.plot.ly/excel/scatter-plot-on-a-map/scatter-plot-on-a-map-thumb.png
 state: active
 tags: excel
-meta_description: A tutorial on how to make a scatter plot on a map with Plotly and Excel.
-Plotly is the easiest and fastest way to make and share graphs online.
+meta_description: A tutorial on how to make a scatter plot on a map with Chart Studio and Excel.
+Chart Studio is the easiest and fastest way to make and share graphs online.
 popularity: featured
 section: Maps
 actioncall-url: https://plot.ly/15122/~jackp/?plot_type=Scatter%20map